 03 of 10

 You could start these indoors, but why?
 These prolific plants germinate very well once the soil has warmed a bit.
-Direct sow them after your last frost date.
+Direct sow the squash after your last frost date.
 They'll germinate in approximately ten days.
 While often a very easy-care plant, zucchini is sometimes afflicted with a couple of issues.
 Squash vine borers can sometimes attack a plant, and vines will start dying for no apparent reason.
 Slicing into the stem will often reveal the borer.
-The other issue is powdery mildew which is easier... to deal with if it caught at the beginning stages.
+The other issue is powdery mildew which is... easier to deal with if it caught at the beginning stages.

 04 of 10